-The ”embedded SIM” or eSIM combines hardware, a secure element and software called a universal integrated circuit card (UICC).
-It provides network access profiles to the SIM card that can be downloaded, enabled and managed securely.
+The ”embedded SIM” or eSIM combines hardware, a secure element and a software package called a universal integrated circuit card (UICC) in a silicon chip.
+It provides network access profiles to the SIM card that can be downloaded, enabled and managed securely. eSIMs are used in different IoT devices depending on the use case and are available in various form factors.

-At its core, an eSIM is a non-removable chip soldered onto a circuit board optimized for performance and providing reliable connectivity for IoT devices.
-The eSIM is produced according to the GSMA standard and can be used by consumers and machine-to-machine (M2M).
+At its core, an eSIM is a non-removable chip soldered onto a circuit board optimized for performance and reliable IoT device connectivity.
+The eSIM is produced according to the GSMA standard and can be used by consumer and machine-to-machine (M2M) devices.
 In addition, the eSIM uses an embedded eUICC with a secure element integrated into the circuit board for improved security.

-An eSM chip contains the eSIM profile, the device’s unique identity and subscription contract for a particular network provider.
+An embedded SIM chip contains the eSIM profile, the device’s unique identity and mobile network operator (MNO)subscription contract for a particular mobile network provider.
 Moreover, it’s a safe method for downloading user profiles wirelessly without switching the actual SIM card.

-A new carrier profile means registering for a new account through the network operator, which is simpler with eSIM devices than traditional SIMs.
-Once a downloadable profile is needed, the network operator places it on the download server known as the SM-DP+, used to store and deliver digital eSIM profiles.
+A new carrier profile means registering for a new account through the network operator, which is simpler with eSIM for IoT devices than traditional SIMs.
+Once a downloadable profile is needed, the network operator places it on the download server, the Subscription Manager-Data Preparation + (SM-DP+), which stores and delivers digital eSIM profiles.

-There are several advantages of eSIM; for instance, the insertion of chips into IoT devices at the manufacturing stage allows OEMs to design compact and energy-efficient hardware and prevents physical tampering with the device.
+Using eSIM technology has several advantages.
+For instance, inserting chips into IoT devices at the manufacturing stage allows OEMs to design compact and energy-efficient hardware and prevents physical tampering with the device.

-However, they also enable original equipment manufacturers (OEMs) to use a single stock-keeping unit (SKU) that saves production and distribution costs.
+A further benefit is that they enable original equipment manufacturers (OEMs) to use a single stock-keeping unit (SKU), which saves production line and distribution costs.
 Consequently, this reduces complexity in both manufacturing and operations.

-A further instance is that fleets of devices can be remotely updated over the air (OTA) throughout the device’s entire lifecycle, enhancing operational efficiency.
+Yet another advantage of eSIM IoT is that fleets of smart metering or asset tracking devices can be remotely updated with the latest software and firmware over the air (OTA) throughout the device’s entire lifecycle, enhancing operational efficiency.

 Counterpoint Research shows the industry has a broad ecosystem of partners with more than 275 mobile and virtual network operators supporting eSIM worldwide.